end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## Play RTTTL

-Copy &amp; paste a valid song in RTTTL format in the _Command Input_ section.
+Copy & paste a valid song in RTTTL format in the _Command Input_ section.
 Press the {{% windows-button3d %}}Play RTTTL{{% /windows-button3d %}} button to play the melody.
 Note that application will momentary freeze during the playback.
 The application will respond again once the melody is done playing.

 ## RTTTL to MIDI

-Copy &amp; paste a valid song in RTTTL format in the _Command Input_ section.
+Copy & paste a valid song in RTTTL format in the _Command Input_ section.
 Press the {{% windows-button3d %}}RTTTL 2 MIDI{{% /windows-button3d %}} button to convert the melody to the MIDI sound format and automatically play the melody.
 Note that MIDI sound format offers much better playback capabilities and sound quality than beeping each tone.
 See my post about my MIDI library for more details: [libMIDI - A C++ open-source library for generating single tone melodies in MIDI format](/libmidi-a-c-open-source-library-for-generating-single-tone-melodies-in-midi-format/).

 ## tone() to RTTTL

-Copy &amp; paste a valid song in arduino code (`tone()` and `delay()` function calls) in the _Command Input_ section.
+Copy & paste a valid song in arduino code (`tone()` and `delay()` function calls) in the _Command Input_ section.
 Press the {{% windows-button3d %}}tone() 2 RTTTL{{% /windows-button3d %}} button to encode the melody into RTTTL.
 For example, the following arduino code:

 ```
 void playArkanoid(int pin) {